cvalencia1991/cvalencia1991/README.md

 ### Hi there 👋

+hi, there
+im cesar valencia
+im a full stack developer

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Full stack developer
+- 🔭 I’m currently working on Visual Studio Code
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React Javascript Ruby
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on with other contents Creator
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love see movies and share with my family

 <h3 align="left">Languages and Tools:</h3>
 <p align="center">